v-scornell/MD-100T00-Windows10/Instructions/Labs/0205-Managing local and network printers.md

 9. Right-click **Untitled-Notepad**, select **Cancel**, and then select **Yes**.

->   **Note**: You now have canceled Beth’s print job.
+    _Note: You now have canceled Beth’s print job._

-1. Sign out from LON-CL2.
+10. Sign out from LON-CL2.

-2. Switch to LON-CL1.
+11. Switch to LON-CL1.

-3. On LON-CL1, in Print Management, verify that there are no longer any printers listed under the **Printers With Jobs** node.
+12. On LON-CL1, in Print Management, verify that there are no longer any printers listed under the **Printers With Jobs** node.

-4. Close all open windows
+13. Close all open windows

->

->

 **Results**: After completing this exercises you will have performed basic printer configuration like adding and sharing a local printer, configuring